Having spent most of my life in warmer climates, I was 15 years old when I first saw snow.

 I had a plastic cup underneath the hose while disconnecting it, in case my vice grip clamp didn’t do a good job.

 A word to the wise however – don’t use cheap plastic cups to hold gasoline.
 I didn’t think it was a big deal because I used a plastic cup the other day to catch some excess gas from my neighbor’s snowblower carburetor.

 However, this time, a few minutes after collecting some gas, I noticed a small puddle on the garage floor.

-The bolts were on extremely tight and I could not remove with a screw driver.
+The bolts were extremely tight and I could not remove them with a screw driver.
 The screw heads actually started stripping.

 So, I brought out my impact drill and it did the job with ease:

 Here’s a picture of the removed craftsman carburetor:

 The removed piece actually consisted of more than just the core carburetor, so I had to strip it down to extract the carburetor (seen in the center of the picture below):

 The piece on the right is called the intake pipe and connects the carburetor to the engine block.